Solutions-Nitriques/anti_brute_force/README.md

 - After **x** failed attempt, the IP address will be banned for **y** min;
   **x** and **y** are settings in the preferences page
+- Features colored list: ***Black list***, **Grey list**, *White list*.
+- Features a "unban via email" capabilities; Must be enabled in the preferences page
-- Admin content page for managing blocked IPs
+- Backend content page for managing blocked IPs and colored lists
-- A Facade/Singleton class -ABF- for developers to leverage anti_brute_force capabilities (ex.: email reports)
+- A Facade/Singleton class -ABF- for developers to leverage anti_brute_force capabilities (ex.: email reports or use with the member extension)

 ### REQUIREMENTS ###